darkerbit/darkerbit.github.io/README.md

 - `poetry run ssg build`: Build the website.
 - `poetry run ssg serve [port]`: Serve the website on `port`.
 (8000 by default).
+- `poetry run ssg timestamp`: Produce an UTC timestamp to use for article creation and update times.